nagyistge/jmeter-graphs/README.md

 * average times every x period to get rid of spikes.
 * filter non-http response codes from throughput and responses
 * graph response codes
+* throughput axis is has the word "throughout"